direktoren/gecholog_resources/processors/broker/README.md

 # Set the nats token (necessary for broker to connect to gecholog)
 export NATS_TOKEN=changeme

+# Set the gui secret to be able to gecholog web interface
+export GUI_SECRET=changeme

 # Replace this with the url to your LLM API
 export AISERVICE_API_BASE=https://your.openai.azure.com/
 ```